 D. Categories of Individuals Involved and Identification of Records Used in the Matching Program

-The categories of individuals involved in the matching program are adult applicants for and recipients of benefits under the state TANF program.
+The categories of individuals involved in the matching program are applicants for and recipients of benefits under UC programs administered by state agencies.
 The system of records maintained by OCSE from which records will be disclosed for the purpose of this matching program is the “OCSE National Directory of New Hires” (NDNH), No. 09-80-0381, last published in the Federal Register at 76 FR 560 on January 5, 2011.
-The NDNH contains new hire, QW and UI information.
-The disclosure of NDNH information by OCSE to the state agencies administering TANF is a “routine use” under this system of records.
-Records resulting from the matching program and which are disclosed to State Agencies administering TANF include names, Social Security numbers, home addresses and employment information.
+The NDNH contains new hire, QW and unemployment insurance information.
+The disclosure of NDNH information by OCSE to the state agencies administering UC programs is a “routine use” under this system of records.
+Records resulting from the matching program and which are disclosed to the state agencies administering UC programs include names, Social Security numbers, home addresses and employment information.